Want to save money and live better?

 Now I know better.

-Because living a frugal lifestyle isn’t really about scoring the best deals on bulk toilet paper purchases or being a total cheapskate.
+Because living a frugal lifestyle isn’t really about scoring the best deals on bulk toilet paper purchases or depriving yourself.
 It’s more about intention — what you do with your money and what you don’t.

 Frugality is a choice and once you get into the habit, it’s a pretty easy one to make.

-It’s not about deprivation or lack or bare-bones living, either.
+Bottom line?
+Frugal living is not about deprivation or lack or bare-bones living.
 Putting frugal living tips into practice can open you up to abundance in unexpected ways.

 And this is something anyone can do; it just takes commitment and a little creative thinking when it comes to spending and saving!

-If you’ve never tried putting frugal living tips to work before, you might be wondering why you should even bother.
+If you’ve never tried living a frugal lifestyle before, you might be wondering why you should even bother.

 The truth is, being frugal can yield a ton of amazing benefits!

-For example, when you choose to start following frugal living tips, you can:
+For example, when you choose to be frugal with money, you can:

 - Pay your bills each month without worrying whether you’ll run out of money